Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 5.1 acute stressors (sickness, heat, training) and long-term changes

 We can also see the negative response to the heat, with HRV that is suppressed for several days after bouncing back from sickness.
-This was due to changing environment (travelling to a warmer country).
+This was due to the changing environment (travelling to a warmer country).

 Training